Cyrus Bryant

 Cyrus Bryant (12 July 1798 – 19 February 1865) was an American educator and scientist and member of Academy of Natural Sciences in Philadelphia.
 He was brother of William Cullen Bryant and John Howard Bryant.

-Cyrus was born in Cummington, Massachusetts in a family of Peter Bryant (1767–1820), a doctor and later a state legislator, and Sarah Snell.
+Cyrus was born in Cummington, Massachusetts as a son of Peter Bryant (1767–1820), a medical doctor and later a state legislator, and Sarah Snell.
 He had two sisters, Sarah Sneell Bryant (1802–1824), named after her mother, and a sister named Louisa Charity Bryant Olds (1808 - 1868) and four brothers: